 The issue of unpaid internships is a difficult and controversial subject.
 I have chosen to write this as an opinion piece rather than an official line and I don’t expect everyone will agree with all aspects of this blog and don’t expect you’ll get clear answers here too – (just getting my disclaimers in).
 However, I have sought and will refer to authoritative voices in the area that provide rigour, depth and legal understanding about this complex issue.
-There are some guiding principles from governing bodies such as BASES and at SC we’re lucky enough to have the wise words of leading employment lawyer Simon Bond provide further insight to help you understand the area.
+There are some guiding principles from governing bodies such as BASES and at SC we’re lucky enough to have the wise words of leading employment lawyer Simon Bond provide further insight (see sign up page below) to help you understand the area.

 Unpaid internships are relatively common, but in recent years they have been met with so much vitriol on social media, regardless of the conditions, that some companies are avoiding making the adverts public (going underground might be a bit sensationalist – but definitely flying under the radar).
 On one hand some of the opportunities are well structured and motivated to help people progress while providing excellent working experience.
 However, some internships are clear and blatant attempts at acquiring cheap labour without any real skill or personal development.
 There is a grey area in the middle that you might find yourself in when weighing up whether to take an unpaid internship or not.